 Naoko Suzuki joined our staff in November of 2002 to work on laboratory analyses for a project on phosphorus dynamics in Northern NY.
 She moved to North Carolina in October 2004 and current lives in Tokyo, Japan.

-In the winter of 2003, we had Marike Noij and Desiree Brandhorst, two undergraduates (juniors) from Larenstein University of Professional Studies, the Netherlands, with us for their 3-month internship.
+Marike Noij and Desiree Brandhorst, two undergraduates (juniors) from Larenstein University of Professional Studies, the Netherlands, joined us in the winter of 2003 for their 3-month internships.
 Marike conducted research on aggregate distribution and stability as part of a study on the effects of manure management on soil health and Desiree worked with Natalie Galens on the NY Amino Sugar Project.

-Our last Dutch intern was Johan Mekken.
+Johan Mekken was our last Dutch intern.
 He conducted a 6 month research project with us in 2005.
 Due to visa issues, we unfortunately could not continue our exchange program with Larenstein University.

 Natalie Galens joined in the spring of 2002 when she a junior majoring in agronomy at Cornell.
 She led the New York Amino Sugar Project until she graduated in May of 2003.
-Natalie presented her research at the 2003 undergraduate research forum organized by CURB.
-This June, she was selected as the winner of the 2003 NE Region Agronomy Society of America Outstanding Senior Student Award.
-She received the award at the 2003 NE-ASA/SSSA meeting that was held in Burlington, Vermont.
 Natalie was first employed as the Horticulture/Nutrition Educator with Cornell Cooperative Extension of Rensselaer County following graduation and then moved to New Hampshire in December of 2003.
 She is now back in New York State, working with FSA in Cayuga County.

 Joe Orloski (Cornell biology major) joined the program as summer intern in 2001 and continued to work with us through fall 2001 and spring 2002 on his individual research project on the effects of N and K fertility management on reed canary grass root systems (jointly advised by Dr. Jerry Cherney).
 He finished his undergraduate thesis in May of 2002 and graduated in May of 2003.
-Joe presented his research at the 2002 undergraduate research forum organized by CURB.
-He is coauthor on a publication that appeared in the Journal of Plant Nutrition in 2004.
 Joe went to medical school in his home state of Pennsylvania.

 Past Member Reference